Zadic presents action plan against balance sheet defaults

 Zadic also wants to introduce new transparency rules for corporations.
 The aggregation obligation is to be expanded so that a parent company can no longer claim to be small and therefore only publish certain data.
 To date, the parent must calculate its threshold values on a consolidated basis only for stock corporations; this rule is to be extended to (holding) GmbHs.
 “In future, companies should have to state whether they are subject to group reporting (i.e. whether they are parent companies) and which size category this means that they fall into,” suggests the ministry.

-In the future, there will also be penalties for making false statements about the size of the company; the Ministry of Justice is considering fines of up to 2 million euros for companies of public interest.
+In the future, there will also be penalties for making false statements regarding the size of the company; the Ministry of Justice is considering fines of up to 2 million euros for companies of public interest.
 This innovation is intended to avoid complex box constructions with many small sub-companies like the Signa Group.

 Transparency Austria also supports painful penalties for companies that persistently refuse to submit financial statements, as well as the possibility that courts can intervene in the future in the event of repeat offenders.
 Higher penalties would generally increase the pressure.
 “Of course you have to be careful with penalties that they don’t become disproportionately high,” said Transparency Austria lawyer Georg Krakow on Friday in the ORF’s Ö1 morning journal.